-My name is Samantha Pate, and my business address is 8330 Century Park Court, San Diego, California 92123.
-I am the Director of Customer Pricing at SDG&E. My primary responsibilities include managing: the development of rate design in various regulatory filings, rate strategy, determination of revenue allocation, and load forecasting and analysis.

-I received a Bachelor of Science degree in Accountancy from University of San Diego in 2007.
-I joined SDG&E in 2006 and have held various positions of increasing responsibility at the Sempra family of companies including: Sempra Energy's Investor Relations Manager, SDG&E's Senior Regulatory Policy Manager and SDG&E's Director of Strategic Planning.
+My name is Adam PiereeSamantha Pate, and my business address is 8330 Century ParkCourt, San Diego, California 92123.
+I am the Director of Customer Pricing at SDG&E. Myprimary responsibilities include managing: the development of rate design in various regulatoryfilings, rate strategy, determination of revenue allocation, and load forecasting and analysis.I received a Bachelor of Science degree in Business Administration with emphases onboth Economics and Finance from Saint Louis UniversityAccountancy from University of SanDiego in 2007.
+Upon receiving my bachelor's degree, I was employed at financial services firmsfocusing on debt, equity and mergers and acquisitions transactions for energy and powercompanies.
+I joined Sempra Energy SDG&E in 2012-2006 and have held various positions ofincreasing responsibility at the Sempra family of companies including: Sempra Energy's SempraEnergy's Investor Relations Manager, SDG&E's Senior Regulatory Policy Manager andSDG&E's Director of Strategic Planning.